Charles Gordon Hewitt

 Charles Gordon Hewitt (February 23, 1885 – February 29, 1920) was a Canadian economic entomologist and pioneer of conservation biology.
 He was appointed dominion entomologist of Canada in 1909.
-He helped pass the Destructive Insect and Pest Act in 1910, and implemented significant changes in the Department of Agriculture.
+He helped in the development of the Destructive Insect and Pest Act of 1910, and implemented significant changes in the Department of Agriculture.
 He published several books on the subjects of biology and entomology, and helped to further the 1916 treaty between Canada and the United States for the protection of migratory birds.

 Early life and education

 Hewitt was born in Macclesfield, England on February 23, 1885.
 His parents were Thomas Henry Hewitt and Rachel Frost.
 Hewitt studied at the King Edward VI Grammar School in Macclesfield, and subsequently attended the University of Manchester from 1902 to 1909.
 He received a BSc in 1902, an MSc in 1903 and a DSc in 1909 from that university, and was appointed assistant lecturer in zoology in 1902 and lecturer in economic zoology in 1909.
+He was also a Member of the Manchester Literary and Philosophical Society and served as Secretary (1908–9).